jasperfrontend/totally-not-a-petshop/README.md

 ## Totally NOT a petshop
-This is a fun project being built live [on Twitch/werewolfdev](https://twitch.tv/werewolfdev) by [@devwerewolf](https://github.com/devwerewolf) and [@tweemeterstudio](https://github.com/tweemeterstudio).
-The goal of this project is to create a fun way for viewers to donate on stream and get something in return.
+This is a fun project that was built live [on Twitch/werewolfdev](https://twitch.tv/werewolfdev) by [@devwerewolf](https://github.com/devwerewolf) and [@tweemeterstudio](https://github.com/tweemeterstudio).
+The goal of this project is ~~to create a fun way for viewers to donate on stream and get something in return.~~ to see how well we would work together and what fun thing we could make with Svelte and some HTML, CSS and design love.
+This experiment turned out rather well, with good viewers on both streaming days.

-## Something?
-A pet.
-But then virtual.